ponylang/ponylang-website/content/blog/last-week-in-pony-12242017.md

 - [Ponycheck](https://github.com/mfelsche/ponycheck) [0.2.0](https://github.com/mfelsche/ponycheck/releases/tag/0.2.0) has been released.
 Ponycheck is a library for property based testing for Pony.
 With this release Ponycheck supports compositional shrinking.
 If you ask yourself what the heck that means (like me), check out the [Release Notes](https://github.com/mfelsche/ponycheck/releases/tag/0.2.0)

 - Another Week, another Pony Development Sync Call.
-Those calls are public and if you'd like to join and bring up a burning topic, just join the [Dev Mailing List](https://pony.groups.io/g/dev) to get all the details.
-We'd love to have you on board to discuss your issues and/or ideas.
+Those calls are public and if you'd like to join and bring up a burning topic, just We'd love to have you on board to discuss your issues and/or ideas.
 Here is the [Recorded Audio for last weeks Call](https://pony.groups.io/g/dev/files/Pony%20Sync/2017_12_20).

 ## RFCs